mansoormalik/TaskScheduler/README.md

 --------------------------
 The master and slave communicate using gRPC.
 This provides a low-latency mechanism for the exchange of messages between the master and slave.
 This creates a tight coupling between master and slave nodes which may not be desirable.
 However, given the time limitations in completing the implementation, this was viewed as acceptable.

 The protocol between the master and slave is defined in the masterslave.proto file.
-It consists of:
 1. An acknowledge message is sent by the slave to the master to verify that a channel can be established.
 If this fails, the slave goes into a retry loop until the master can be reached.
 2. A task request message is sent by a slave to a master.
 If the task queue is non-empty, the master responds by sending a message that describes the first task (taskname, sleeptime) in its queue.
 If the task queue is empty, the master responds by sending an empty task (taskname="").
 If the task queue is empty, the slave waits for a small duration before trying again.
 For testing purposes the duration was set to 3 seconds.
 3. A status update message is sent by the slave to the master when a task is completed.